 Look at these baseball card numbers: a .316 batting average, 2519 hits, 592 doubles, 369 home runs, and the 18th highest OPS (On-Base Plus Slugging) mark in Major League history.
 The only issue is that Coors Field, thanks to the much thinner Colorado air, tends to favor power hitters and bloats their offensive production.
 Helton’s 133 OPS+ makes him only 33 percent better above average when considering the high offensive floor of his playing days and park effects.
 That moves him down to just 139th all time in the OPS+ category.

 Helton was still in college when this photo was taken and he was playing for the USA National team in the 1992 Summer Olympics.
 He looks immensely serious and the Easton aluminum bat used for the Olympics is on proud display on Helton’s left shoulder.
 It’s a perfectly fine rookie card, and Helton is the most successful of all players in the USA Baseball subset of 1993 Topps Traded, with Nomar Garciaparra and Jason Varitek also being the other notables.
-There are other cards early in Helton’s career that some collectors might assume are rookie cards, but the 1993 Topps Traded and its Bazooka parallel are the only two true rookie cards.
+There are other cards early in Helton’s career that some collectors might assume are rookie cards.
+But, the 1993 Topps Traded and its Bazooka parallel are the only two true Todd Helton rookie cards with value.

 When graded, Todd Helton Topps Traded rookie cards fetch a decent return.
 PSA 10 Gem Mint copies can sell for as much as $150 thanks to his increasing ballot support for the Hall of Fame.
 Even PSA 9 Mint copies fetch about $50.
 I strongly considered buying a PSA 9 copy for myself, but decided I was fine with a clean raw copy for my card collection.
 With over 5800 copies graded by PSA, there are predominantly 9’s, with almost 3900 examples in existence.
 You can still find sealed complete sets of 1993 Topps Traded if you know where to look, so it’s not the rarest card out there.
 I decided I was fine with just his raw rookie, although the PSA 9 prices seem perfectly fair and you can rest assured you have an investment worthy copy, if one with little upside.